lorrainewang78/webprogramming/Summative3.md

 6. Run `flask run` to start up your Flask application.
-7. If you navigate to the URL provided by `flask`, you should see the text `"Project 1: TODO"`!
+7. If you navigate to the URL provided by `flask`, you should see the text `"Summative 3 TODO"`!

 ### OMDb API